codetaylor/artisan-automation-1.12/docs/mechanical-artisan.md

 The Mechanical Artisan block is the block that does all the work and opens the GUI when clicked.
 It can only be placed on top of a Power Converter block.

+!!! note
+    Energy, items, and fluids can only be inserted into the Mechanical Artisan through the Power Converter on which it stands.
+If more inputs or outputs are needed, the Power Converters may be stacked.

 ## System Panel

 ### Table Slot